 Speakers: Sharon Talboys, PhD, MPH and Shahpar Najmabadi, PhD, MPH, MS, University of Utah

 Description: CHAMPS began working with Dr. Sharon Talboys and Dr. Shahpar Najmabadi from the University of Utah earlier this year to better understand the landscape of maternal health agencies and organizations across Region VIII.
 They conducted an environmental scan and key informant interviews across the region that aimed to define and describe the governmental agencies and community-based organizations supporting maternal health and related initiatives in Region VIII states and to determine their highest priority areas.
-This session aims to discuss their findings and themes that emerged.
+This session discussed their findings and themes that emerged.

 PERINATAL MENTAL HEALTH: FROM MATERNAL MORTALITY TO MEANINGFUL SUPPORT

-Featured Panelists: Robin Landwehr DBH, LPCC, Spectra Health and Marcella Smid, MD, SUPeRAD Clinic
+Featured Panelists: Robin Landwehr DBH, LPCC, Spectra Health and Marcella Smid, MD, SUPeRAD Clinic at the University of Utah.

 Key Topics: